-- Independent legal advice was obtained from Bill Edeson, formally senior legal counsel at the FAO. - Legal advice from New Zealand domestic sources. - A discussion paper prepared by the Secretariat on operational aspects of potential quota trading systems.
+- Independent legal advice was obtained from Bill Edeson, formally senior legal counsel at the FAO. - New Zealand submitted legal advice from its domestic sources. - The Secretariat circulated a discussion paper to members on operational aspects of potential quota trading systems.